This is a great opportunity for students with an interest in

 The Labor Center works with unions and community-based organizations throughout Washington State to provide trainings and classes for and about working people.
 Our mission is to collaborate with unions and community members in designing programs that will help them develop the skills, confidence, and knowledge to become more effective leaders, staff, and rank-and-file activists.
 The year-long Workers’ Rights Manual project consists of updating and distributing a workers’ rights manual that covers federal, state and local laws and also includes a significant list of community and legal resources.
 This work will be done in collaboration with a broad base of labor unions, community organizations, worker and immigrant rights advocates, and K-12 teachers and community colleges.
 The Fetzer Institute is providing funding for this project.

-- Researching laws that affect workers in Washington State and translating them into plain language
+laws that affect workers in Washington State and translating them into plain

 - Attending occasional meetings with community leaders and labor union activists